Skip to content

 • Section 11: Health effects from exposure

-Employers must keep up-to-date SDS sheets where staff can get them easily.
-Digital copies work if employees can access them during their shifts.
+Employers must keep up-to-date SDS sheets where staff can get them easily, digital copies included if employees can reach them mid-shift.

-Sheets must be in English and updated when new info comes out.
-Manufacturers usually update them every three to five years.
+Sheets must be in English and updated when new info comes out, which manufacturers usually do every three to five years.

 Employee Training on Chemical Hazards